Ukraine has rejected "associate membership". What should the EU offer instead?

 His arguments are understandable, but not all of them are convincing.

-And this is not about the political level.
+And this is not about politics.

-And, ultimately, be able to express Kyiv’s position.
+And ultimately be able to express Kyiv’s position.

 And finally, the timing of this development is crucial.

 Let us recall a basic principle: Ukraine’s goal is full membership.
 And it would be entirely normal, even desirable, for there to be an intermediate status that serves as a transitional stage on the way to accession.
-For example, a "status of a state in the accession process", as proposed by the Lithuanians.
+For example, the "status of a state in the accession process", as proposed by the Lithuanians.

-Therefore, if the European Union offers a substantive, concrete status that truly functions as such a transitional stage, it could help Ukrainian reforms.
+Therefore, if the European Union offers a substantive, concrete status that truly functions as such a transitional stage, this could help Ukrainian reforms.
 It would also demonstrate to EU member states, their politicians, Ukrainians, and ultimately also the Kremlin, that Ukraine’s accession to the EU is a truly inevitable and irreversible European decision, and that full membership is only a matter of time.

 From there, the question becomes one of creativity.